NamrataJambhulkar/Hospital-Dashboard/README.md

 ---

-> ✅ *This is a sample portfolio project that demonstrates real-world healthcare analytics scenarios using fabricated but realistic data for dashboard storytelling and DAX modeling.*
+> ✅ *This is a portfolio project that demonstrates real-world healthcare analytics scenarios using fabricated but realistic data for dashboard storytelling and DAX modeling.*

 ## Author

 Namrata Jambhulkar